 After obtaining honours in Neelammahara and Elvitigala traditions, Dr. Amaratunga came into his own, practicing the rare combination of the two.
 Dr. Amaratunga enjoyed a long and illustrious career as both a practicing physician as well as a teacher.

-After practicing as an Ayurvedic physician in Colombo for four years between 2000 and 2004, Dr. Srilal based himself in Ulpotha.
-He has established a unique practise in the tradition of his illustrious Ayurvedic forebears, Dr. Ven.
+After practicing as an Ayurveda physician in Colombo for four years between 2000 and 2004, Dr. Srilal based himself in Ulpotha.
+He has established a unique practise in the tradition of his illustrious Ayurveda forebears, Dr. Ven.
 Dehiwela Dhammaloka Thero and Dr. Amaratunga.
 To facilitate him in this, Ulpotha has set up a free Ayurveda clinic where Dr Srilal diagnoses and dispenses free medicines to over 100 local villagers weekly.
-The cost of this is paid for by the money raised from the Ayurveda treatments paid for by guests to Ulpotha.
-Guests are encouraged to visit the free clinic during their time at Ulpotha where they can learn about some of the plants that are commonly used in Ayurvedic treatment.
+The cost of this is paid for by the money raised from the Ayurveda treatments paid for by Ulpotha's guests.
+Guests are encouraged to visit the free clinic during their time at Ulpotha where they can learn about some of the plants that are commonly used in Ayurveda treatment.
 Many of the medicinal herbs and plants used in Ayurveda are grown in the compound surrounding the clinic.